outrowender/vChar/.github/ISSUE_TEMPLATE/bug_report.md

 Such as:

 - A list of allowed permissions for the player that is having this issue.
-- A list of enabled/disabled vMenu features.
+- A list of enabled/disabled vChar features.

 Both of these can very easily be provided by using `/vmenuclient dump` while in-game and sending the CitizenFX.log file (`FiveM Application Data\CitizenFX.log`) from that same game session.